11 Mar How To Start a Webcam Business

 Written content rarely draws significant traffic to adult cam sites.
-If investing in this type of marketing, your best bet are personalized blogs.
+When investing in this type of marketing, your best bet are personalized blogs.
 Create blog posts for your popular camgirls to promote not only your webcam business but also backlink partnerships.
-For example, your model (or shadowriter) could advertise the toys she’s using or the lingerie she’s wearing.
+For example, your model (or ghostwriter) could advertise the toys she’s using or the lingerie she’s wearing.

 Take the time to design the layout and curate the content of these adult blogs.
 They require only a small investment, but the organic traffic they build can greatly benefit your webcam business.
 Here’s just a short sampling of popular camgirl bloggers:

 - Hellen Roxx: Fetish and femdom video producer.

 - Kickaz: Artist, entrepreneur, and a happy camgirl.